 The other important item to keep in mind is that the moon is not a slow celestial body.
 In Greek mythology, Selene, the goddess of the moon, speeds across the night sky in a glowing chariot.
 Our ancient ancestors knew what they were talking about!
 If you take a picture of the moon, you have to keep its constant movement in mind; otherwise, you’ll never get a great shot.

 The final part of the equation to remember is that the moon, while relatively close in a galactic sense, is pretty far away when you look at it from the perspective of a photographer.
 If you want a good picture of the moon, you need at least a 200mm lens – and even then, it’s best to use a crop-sensor camera for a bit more reach.
 So a focal length of 300mm or greater is recommended, and photographing the moon is one time when megapixels really do matter.
 Unless you have a very long zoom lens, you’ll be cropping your images quite a bit.

 While the above advice is a good starting point, you will need to experiment and figure out which settings are right for you.
-It’s a good idea to dive a little deeper into aperture, shutter speed, and ISO to find out what effect they have on your moon photos so you can get the shots you’re aiming for.
+It’s a good idea to dive a little deeper into aperture, shutter speed, and ISO – as well as different focal lengths, focusing modes, and file types – to find out what effect they have on your moon photos; that way, you can get the shots you’re aiming for.

 This might be intimidating if you’re used to letting your camera make exposure decisions for you, but moon photography is a great way to learn Manual mode.

 Your camera knows what to do in most well-lit situations, but shooting the moon isn’t one of them.
 You have to take control, and Manual mode lets you choose the aperture, shutter speed, and ISO – all of which are critical to getting good pictures of the moon.
 You must be very specific about your exposure settings, and Manual mode lets you dial in the precise values you need.